idptools/goose/README.md

 ## How to use GOOSE

 You can use GOOSE from Python.
-I am working on remaking the Colab Notebook as it no longer works with the current version of GOOSE.
+There is also most of the functionality in GOOSE available in a [Google Colab notebook](https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing).

 ## Installation - GOOSE takes flight!